NoroffFEU/agency.noroff.dev/documentation/how-to-branch.md

 ## Commits
 It's important that you commit your work regularly, and you are to use descriptive commit messages.
-Not like : Added something, fixed a thing.
+Not like: Added something, fixed a thing.
-Use messages like : Created function "name your function" this is for "name what it's for", (if it's working state it in the text, if it's not working state it)
+Use messages like: Created function "name your function" this is for "name what it's for", (if it's working state it in the text, if it's not working state it)
 We do love descriptive commit texts.

-When commiting trough the code editor terminal, you can write a longer text for message then you can in gitHub desktop.
+When committing trough the code editor terminal, you can write a longer text for message than you can in gitHub desktop.
 Use this as an advantage for your self.

 ---